skatkov/rdoc-markdown/README.md

 `rdoc --format=markdown`

-No additional parameters are currently available, that that may change.
+No additional parameters are currently available, but that may change.

 ## Development
 Biggest issue is testing this locally, but that's not as hard to do these days.